ideaportriga/nexus-bridge/examples/VUE.JS Examples/Demo Example/readme.md

    >- add a new record under **Files** with:
    >    <br>**Name:** `siebel/custom/N19_vuedemo_PR.js`

-1. Open the Siebel Application.
+1. Re-login to your Siebel Application.
 1. Empty browser cache and hard reload
    <br>(e.g. using Chrome: press F12, then right-click a browser Refresh button and press ‘Empty Cache and Hard Reload’)
 1. Navigate to the `N19 Account View`.